 By that time, a frantic yet valiant stand by some newly recruited Federal troops, and a counterassault by a brigade of Federal veterans, had stemmed the Confederate breakthrough.
 For those Southern troops who had pushed deep into the Federal defensive perimeter and then suddenly found their opportunity ripped away, the nighttime hours were ones filled with bloodshed and untold agonies.
 A Mississippian recalled how the Federal troops shot his comrades down like “animals trapped in a pen.”
 In places the bodies of the dead were heaped upon one other three and four deep.
 Some of the wounded were pinned beneath the dead and others cried and moaned and prayed throughout the long night.

 During those short but awful hours, as the battle raged and swirled around them, the Carter family took refuge in their basement.
-Some two dozen men, women, and children, including the neighboring Lotz family who lived just across the Columbia pike, waited as the horrors of war engulf them.
+Some two dozen men, women, and children, including a neighboring family who lived just across the Columbia pike, waited as the horrors of war engulfed them.